 Next steps

 Following this successful call, the project team will now undertake a detailed selection process.
-Working Group members will be engaging in interdisciplinary discussions during in-person co-creation workshops, help validate research priorities, infrastructure scenarios, and community recommendations, review and contribute SCIANCE project activities and outputs – in particular the Strategic Research & Innovation Agenda (SRIA) – and disseminate working group results within their professional networks and research communities.
+Working Group members will be engaging in interdisciplinary discussions during in-person co-creation workshops, help validate research priorities, infrastructure scenarios, and community recommendations, review and contribute SCIANCE project activities and outputs – in particular the Strategic Research & Innovation Agenda (SRIA) – and disseminate SCIANCE results within their professional networks and communities.

 All applicants will receive a message about the status of their application in May.
-Applicants not selected for one of the Working Groups will still have the opportunity to contribute to community consultations, other AI in science activities, and be invited to contribute to shaping the AI in Science community.
+Applicants that missed the deadline or that are not selected for the Working Groups will still have the opportunity to contribute to community consultations, other AI in science activities, and be invited to contribute to shaping the AI in Science community and to the SCIANCE Strategic Research & Innovation Agenda (SRIA).
+Make sure to register for our newsletter to remain in the loop!